JVital2013/pihole-router/README.md

 ## Some other thoughts on the project

-  - If your ISP supports IPv6 and you don't want to use it on your network, you should disable IPv6 completely.
-If you leave it enabled, your Pi may be able to communicate across IPv6 without a firewall.
+  - If your ISP supports IPv6 but you don't want to use it on your network, you should disable IPv6 completely.
+If you leave it enabled without configuring everything else, your Pi may be able to communicate across IPv6 without a firewall.
 That's no good!
 To fix the problem, disable IPv6 by adding the following lines to /etc/sysctl.conf:

         net.ipv6.conf.all.disable_ipv6=1
         net.ipv6.conf.default.disable_ipv6=1
         net.ipv6.conf.lo.disable_ipv6=1

   - Blocking DNS over HTTPS is... somewhat possible.
 You can block port 443 on known DoH IPs, but you can't protect yourself from the little DoH servers nobody knows about.
 These are the ones you need to worry about anyway, so I find it's best to ignore DoH.

-  - OSs other than Raspbian will probably work, as long as Pi-Hole supports it.
+  - OSs other than Raspberry Pi OS will probably work, as long as Pi-Hole supports it.
 You'll certainly run into differences, however!

-  - On the router, bridged mode is needed to avoid a double-NAT.
+  - On the modem, bridged mode is needed to avoid a double-NAT.
 You can alternatively use the "DMZ" mode of most routers to forward packets to a static IP configured on eth0.
-If you do this, you can also go less hard-core on the iptables rules for IPv6 if you keep the modem's firewall turned on

-  - This is fully compatible with common methods of using unbound or cloudflared as your upsteam DNS
+  - This is fully compatible with common methods of using unbound or cloudflared as your upsteam DNS for Pi-Hole

   - I am also using PiVPN to set up OpenVPN.
 This seems to work well, but OpenVPN only seems to play nicely with IPv4.
 Oh well.
-Don't forget to forward port 1194 in your iptables rules.4!
+Don't forget to forward port 1194 in your /etc/iptables/rules.4 file!

   - Pi-Hole is not necessary and you can use dnsmasq instead, but you're on your own for configuring it